zwerdlds/roopes/issues.md

   - Outputted type must impl `Builder`
   - Tests
 - refactor visitor
+  - impl visitor<i,o> & put on on proc_macro version
   - Investigate the use of typestate/const enum/? in Builder pattern.
   - Visitor implements handler
   - add support for other types of enum structs